liferay/generator-liferay-fragments/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make with the owners of this repository via issue, email, or any other method before making a change.

-Please note that we have a code of conduct.
+Please note that we have a code of conduct and [code guidelines][1].
 Please follow it in all your interactions regarding the project.

 ## Pull Request Process